Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

     # apt install --yes debootstrap gdisk dkms dpkg-dev linux-headers-$(uname -r)
     # apt install --yes -t stretch-backports zfs-dkms
     # modprobe zfs

+* The dkms dependency is installed manually just so it comes from stretch and not stretch-backports.
+This is not critical.

 ## Step 2: Disk Formatting